Inclusion (education): Collaboration

-Relationship to progressive education
+Relation to progressive education

 Some advocates of inclusion promote the adoption of progressive education practices.
 In the progressive education or inclusive classroom, everyone is exposed to a "rich set of activities", and each student does what he or she can do, or what he or she wishes to do and learns whatever comes from that experience.
-Maria Montessori's schools are sometimes named as an example of inclusive education.

-Inclusion requires some changes in how teachers teach, as well as changes in how students with and without special needs interact with and relate to one another.
 Inclusive education practices frequently rely on active learning, authentic assessment practices, applied curriculum, multi-level instructional approaches, and increased attention to diverse student needs and individualization.
 Student inclusion often starts with motivation, in order to reach the goal of engagement while in the classroom.

-Sometimes it is not necessary that there will always be a positive environment and therefore a lot of attention of the teachers is also required along with the support of other children which will ensure a peaceful and happy place for both kinds of children.

-Relationship to Universal Design for Learning (UDL)
+Relation to Universal Design for Learning

 A pedagogical practice that relates to both inclusive education and progressivist thinking is Universal Design for Learning (UDL).
 This method of teaching advocates for the removal of barriers in the physical and social environments that students of all abilities are within, as this is the main reason why students are unable to engage with the material presented in class.
 To implement UDL into a classroom, educators must understand not only the needs of their students, but also their abilities, interests, backgrounds, identities, prior knowledge, and their goals.
 By understanding their students, educators can then move on to using differentiated instruction to allow students to learn in a way that meets their needs; followed by accommodating and modifying programming to allow everyone to equitably and universally access curriculum.
 One study describes the applicability of UDL, by explaining that "the criteria for assessment of learning goals remain consistent.
 In effect, the learning endpoint goals stay the same, and it is the ways that student get to that endpoint of learning that is made more diverse.
 In this way, each student is challenged to learn to his or her own capacity, and is challenged through both multi-level authentic instruction and assessment".
-In other words, even though students are expressing their knowledge on the content through varied means, and quite possibly through different learning goals, they all inevitably accomplish the same goal, based on their own abilities and understandings.